 Hip examination is recommended to be performed on all infants during routine clinical examinations.
 Hip instability in the neonate is classically screened via the Barlow and Ortolani tests, with the infant in a supine position2:

-Barlow test, which screens for dislocation of a non-displaced hip.
+Barlow test, click of exit maneuver, which screens for dislocation of a non-displaced hip.7

 - The examiner adducts the flexed hip and gently pushes the thigh posteriorly to try and dislocate the femoral head.